SpotlightData/nanowire-extensions/docs/components/form/TextArea.md

 ### About

-Wrapper for antd textare component, made to work with https://github.com/final-form/react-final-form
+Wrapper for antd text area component, made to work with https://github.com/final-form/react-final-form

 ### Parameters